Indatus/dispatcher/README.md

 ### Environment-specific commands

 You may override `environment()` to ensure your command is only scheduled in specific environments.
-It should provide either a string, representing a single environment or an array of environments.
+It should provide a single environment or an array of environments.

 ```
     public function environment()